50th Anniversary of the Fall of Phnom Penh: A Memorial Ceremony for Peace in Kanagawa

 A candlelight remembrance invited participants to pause together and honor the countless lives lost.
 The quiet glow of candles filled the hall as attendees reflected on the stories they had heard and on the importance of preserving these memories before they fade with time.

-The event also highlighted the launch of the Acts of Memory Japanese-language website, featuring video interviews of survivors with Cambodian roots in Japan, and the Japanese-language version of Bophana Center's Khmer Rouge History educational app, both of which aim to make testimony, history, and community knowledge widely accessible.
-These resources were presented as tools not only for learning, but for strengthening intergenerational dialogue, especially within Japan’s Cambodian diaspora, where younger generations often have few opportunities to hear their families' histories firsthand.
+The event also highlighted the launch of the Acts of Memory Japanese-language website, which features video interviews of survivors with Cambodian roots in Japan, and the Japanese-language version of Bophana Center's Khmer Rouge History educational app.
+Both of these open access to testimony, history, and community knowledge.
+These resources support learning and bring different generations into conversation, especially within Japan’s Cambodian diaspora, where younger generations rarely hear their families' histories firsthand.

 Acts of Memory 2025 offered more than a commemoration; it was a reminder of the power of storytelling and the importance of carrying forward the voices of those who lived through one of the most painful chapters in Cambodian history.